 As the popularity and convenience of telemedicine have grown, so has remote patient monitoring.
 Due to various reasons, a growing number of providers are implementing remote patient monitoring, including advanced medical technology, growing awareness of telemedicine among providers and patients, providing more guarantees during the COVID-19 public health emergency, and the ability to monitor and prevent serious complications in remote areas.

 When patients are able to track their health status at home, they are more likely to achieve positive health outcomes due to a better understanding of the condition.
-When patients are able to self manage their condition using remote patient monitoring tools, they may reduce costs (for themselves and the health system) by minimizing emergency room visits, long hospitalization, and preventing readmission.
+When patients are able to self manage their condition using RPM devices, they may reduce costs (for themselves and the health system) by minimizing emergency room visits, long hospitalization, and preventing readmission.

 Benefits of remote patient monitoring: